Safest Teeth Whiteners

 However, a Snap-On Smile isn’t suitable for everyone.
 People with the following should not get Snap-On Smiles:

 Those with the above conditions require professional dental restorations or orthodontic treatment.
-These procedures can include braces, clear aligners, cavity fillings, gum disease treatment, dental crowns, and dental implants.
+These procedures include braces, clear aligners, cavity fillings, gum disease treatment, dental crowns, and dental implants.

 Due to the gap between snap-on teeth and your natural teeth, dental plaque can spread easily from tooth to tooth.